johnrsibert/JonzPandemic/index.md

 populous counties in the United States.
 The number counties makes it difficult to differentiate the complete history of a single county from the mess of colored dots.
-Nevertheless the general trend of the swarm of points converges to a mortality rates between 1% and 2%.
+Nevertheless the general trend of the swarm of points converges to a mortality rates between 1% or less.

 ##### Case Fatality Ratio